Skip to main content

 AFRF: Authentication Failure Reporting (RFC 6591)

-AFRF extends ARF specifically for authentication failure reporting.
-It’s defined in RFC 6591 and adds fields relevant to SPF, DKIM, and DMARC failures.
+AFRF extends ARF specifically for authentication-failure reporting.
+It’s defined in RFC 6591 and adds fields relevant to SPF, DKIM, and DMARC failures — and RFC 9991 §4 is the update that brings AFRF in line with current DMARC.

-AFRF introduces the Auth-Failure field, which specifies what authentication mechanism failed:
+AFRF introduces the Auth-Failure field, which records the authentication outcome:

-The Authentication-Results header (RFC 7001) is often included in AFRF reports and provides additional detail:
+The Authentication-Results header (RFC 8601) is often included and provides additional detail:

 Authentication-Results: receiver.com;